Time to Retrain? Detecting Concept Drifts in Machine Learning Systems: Evaluation

 \textbf{Discussions on using PHT and ECHO in industry settings.} Our evaluation of PHT and ECHO exhibits significant inconsistency and raises concerns from industry partners as we cannot foresee whether the target dataset would require a lot of true labels.
 In our observation, the number of labels required for SOTA methods varies a lot between datasets which allows for our consistency to stand out for planning the labeling efforts.
 Also, as industrial partners already have pre-trained models to solve their problems, switching to another architecture with unknown results is not desirable.
 While PHT can work with existing models, it requires 100\% data points to be labeled which is unrealistic.
 On the other hand, ECHO utilizes an ensemble of centroid-based k-NN models for classification and concept drift detection~\cite{Haque2016ECHO}.
 This type of model is not necessarily adaptable to all use cases.

+\rqboxc{Current SOTA either demands impractically large amounts of labeled data or is incompatible with pre-trained industry models.}

-\pa{Motivation.} As the SOTA CDD techniques do not satisfy our industry needs, we propose \toolS including two key innovations, i.e., clustering data points and spreading true labels to reduce the excessive labeling required while improving model accuracy.
-In this RQ, we examine the performance of \tool.
-First, we want to evaluate the performance of \toolS in concept drift detection using the default configuration.
-In addition, as \toolS is configurable, to investigate the impacts of \tool's configurations, we examine the performance of \toolS under different configurations.
+\pa{Motivation.} Since the SOTA CDDs do not satisfy industry needs, we propose \toolS including two key innovations, i.e., clustering data points and spreading true labels to reduce the excessive labeling required while improving model accuracy.
+In this RQ, we want to examine the performance of \toolS in two steps.
+First, we evaluate the performance of \toolS in concept drift detection using the default configuration.
+Second, we want to examine the performance of \toolS under different window and memory sizes.
+These two parameters are configurable and significantly influence \tool's effectiveness in concept drift detection.
+The window determines which data points are labeled and stored in the memory, while the memory determines the training data labels for the inspector model.

 \pa{Method.}